 The Mater Hospital is an acute hospital.
 This means that we specialise in treating patients with urgent, short-term medical needs.
 Sometimes, patients reach a point where they are medically stable but still not quite ready to go home.
 This page provides information on some of the services that our patients move on to to continue their care after they leave our hospital.

 If you are medically stable but your doctors feel that you need ongoing care before going home, they may recommend that you move to our Post Acute Care Services (PACS).
 This centre is located in Fairview - three kilometres from the main Mater Hospital campus.
 PACS is managed and run by Mater Hospital staff.
 There are three units within PACS – the Synge, Yeats and Joyce Units.
 The unit is located in Fairview in Dublin.
 Read more about our Post Acute Care Services unit.

 We work closely with a number of hospitals and units that specialise in rehabilitation.
 If you are admitted to the Mater Hospital with an injury, stroke or another condition that will require rehabilitation, we will begin planning that rehabilitation at an early stage.
 While we are treating your acute illness, we will begin looking at the best location option for you to move on to after the Mater Hospital.
 Some of the rehabilitation centres that we work closely with include:

-If you are ready to leave the acute hospital, but need additional time to recover before going home, your doctors may recommend that you transfer to a unit that provides convalescence care.
+If you are ready to leave our hospital, but need additional time to recover before going home, your doctors may recommend that you transfer to a unit that provides convalescence care.
 Some of these units include St Mary's Hospital, Caritas and Mount Carmel Hospital.

-If you were transferred to the Mater Hospital from another acute hospital for specialist treatment, we will aim to discharge you back to your primary hospital once that main treatment is completed and you are well enough to return.
+If you were transferred to the Mater Hospital from another acute hospital for specialist treatment, we will aim to discharge you back to your primary hospital once that main treatment is completed and you are well enough to return there.